 Can you teach a toddler how to read?

 When my husband and I taught our elder one how to read when he turned four, I wondered whether he learned so fast because he was smarter than other kids or because we had simply tapped into this sooner than usual.
 Okay, now that my husband is no longer reading the article, I’m telling you I HAD to mention him.
-This is how we keep the “spark” alive in marriage.
+This is your first lesson on how to keep the “spark” alive in marriage.
 You’re welcome.
 Heh.
 Let’s move on to the real story.
 I got the chance to test this “hypothesis” on my second child.
 Can you teach a toddler how to read?
 Yes.
 We taught our three-year-old Azlaan how to read and it’s been a riot.
 You know, in a good way.
+So in case you were googling something along the lines of “How to teach toddler how to read” for whatever reasons, you’ve come to just the right place because we will tell you exactly how!

 Before we go on further, let me just clarify that when I say 3, I don’t mean he just turned 3.
 I mean maybe a couple of months before he turned four.
 But the fact remains that we did it and I am super proud of that.
 The best part was finding out that it is possible if we just try!